The author Katherine Paterson was interviewed by Scholastic students.

 I really love Bridge to Terabithia, what inspired you to write it?

 I wrote Bridge because our son David's best friend, a girl named Lisa Hill, was struck and killed by lightening.
 It was trying to make sense out of that tragedy that inspired me to write the book.

-Did you have a secret place as a child, and was Terabithia based upon
+Did you have a secret place as a child, and was Terabithia based upon this?

 Because I moved so often, I had a lot of different secret places.
 And yes that's where Terabithia came from.